 Italians bomb Suez Canal and enter Egypt from Libya.

-Premier Ahmed Maher Pasha is shot dead
+Egypt declares war on Germany, Premier Ahmed Maher Pasha is shot dead

 Anti-British riots, bomb explodes in British Services Club in Alexandria.